felix-cfzhou/GooseOrNot/README.md

 A proper setup would use nginx to serve static files for our front end.

+#### NGINX
+As we are serving static javascript files as our front-end, using nginx as a reverse-proxy for our gunicorn server would be ideal

+#### PgBouncer
+Due to Heroku resetting the database connection everytime we roll a new release, this quickly reduces our usable number of connections on the free dyno.
+Using PgBouncer can alleviate some of this problem

 ## Database
 ### Postgresql
 Setup is relatively straightforwards so I will not include a guide here.